traffox/traffox/README.md

 Hi 👋 My name is Eugene
 =======================
-Backend developer
+Backend Developer
 -----------------
-Working with Python for over three years
+Working with Python
 * ✉️  You can contact me at [traffox@protonmail.com](mailto:traffox@protonmail.com)
-* 🧠  I'm learning Rust and Go
+* 🧠  I have worked a bit with Rust and Go
-* 🤝  I'm open to collaborating on Interesting project
+* 🤝  I'm open to collaborating on interesting projects

 ### Skills